ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In case the joining node is not going to join the group exclusively as monitor, it is a current member of the group, and the 'client_cred_verify' parameter is not present, then the following applies:

-* If the 'client_cred' parameter is present, the Group Manager verifies that it is already storing the authentication credential specified therein, as associated with the joining node in the group.
+* If the 'client_cred' parameter does not specify the empty CBOR byte string (0x40), the Group Manager verifies that it is already storing the authentication credential specified by the parameter, as associated with the joining node in the group.
 If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response (OPT8).

-* If case the 'client_cred' parameter is not present, the Group Manager verifies that it is already storing an authentication credential, as associated with the joining node in the group.
+* If the 'client_cred' parameter specifies the empty CBOR byte string (0x40), the Group Manager verifies that it is already storing an authentication credential, as associated with the joining node in the group.
 If the verification fails, the Group Manager MUST reply with a 4.00 (Bad Request) error response (OPT8).

 In case the joining node is not going to join the group exclusively as monitor and the 'client_cred_verify' parameter specifies the empty CBOR byte string (0x40), the Group Manager checks whether it has already achieved proof of possession of the joining node's private key associated with the authentication credential that is specified in the 'client_cred' parameter.
 If such verification fails, then the Group Manager MUST reply with a 4.00 (Bad Request) error response.
 The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
 Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 3 ("Invalid proof-of-possession evidence").
 After receiving that response, the client MUST NOT specify an empty PoP evidence in the 'client_cred_verify' parameter of a follow-up Join Request for joining the same group.